The River That Runs Below

 | 14 || London Lasses / The Torn Jacket || 4:16||

-Buy your "The River That Runs Below" Now!
+Play "The River That Runs Below" on Spotify Now!

 Our new album released on Aug 4th 2008 on the Hobgoblin Records label.
 It is distributed by Proper Music Distribution and is available in HMV and all major outlets and websites.
 The launch party was held in July at the Gibson Guitar Centre in London, and tracks from the album are being played on BBC Radio Wales, Kent and Shropshire, in the USA and Ialy and also several internet radio stations.